 Lose yourself in the rich history and magnificent architecture of Europe.
 Beautiful coastlines and a vast variety of cultures and landscapes make Europe one of the top vacation destinations in the world.
-The close proximity of European countries also make it an ideal destination for land tours.
+The close proximity of European countries also makes it an ideal destination for forland tours.
 Whether by sea or by land, you can take a step back in time and learn about the unique history that makes Europe one of the most exciting destinations for history lovers and adventurists alike.

 Europe has so much to offer—from the stunning gothic-inspired architecture of Barcelona to the sights and sounds (and fabulous shopping) of the Grand Bazaar in Istanbul.
 You can explore the history of the Vikings in Scandinavia, be awe-inspired in the breathtaking Alps, explore the ruins of old forts on the shores of Croatia, or visit the unspoiled lakes of Slovakia and Slovenia for some amazing photo ops.
 Europe holds seemingly endless opportunities for where to go and what to do, which is what makes it such a great repeat destination!

 Check out things to do in the top destinations in Europe...

 With its charming buildings (that haven't changed much since the 1700s) and winding canals, Amsterdam is one of the most popular destinations in Europe.
 The coffee and cafe culture is buzzing in this lively city, along with galleries and museums.
 Or do one of our personal favorites—a food walking tour, where there is so much to see and do (and eat)!
 How about visiting the famous Van Gogh and Rembrandt House Museum or taking a canal boat cruise from the harbor in front of the Central Station?
 Most of this city is accessible on foot.
 You can also do the many locals do, and ride a bicycle!